 With so many islands to explore and a liberal sprinkling of state-of-the-art marinas and ideal anchorage spots, the Bahamas offer enticing private yacht charter holidays.
 Most yacht or bareboat charters in the Bahamas begin in the Abacos, one of the world’s most renowned sailboat charter areas, and from here you can hop from island to island, exploring breathtaking locations and incredible beaches.
 You can also tailor the yacht to your specific desires, so if, for example, you want to spend plenty of time relaxing onboard, you can choose a vessel with large deck spaces.

-Billed as a “trusted community marketplace” for yacht charters, Ritzy Charters comes with a strong reputation among yachting enthusiasts.
+Ritzy Charters offer only crewed yachts, rather than bareboats, in the Bahamas and so are our top pick for finding crewed yachts here.
 For charters in the Bahamas, the Florida-based company offers a huge variety of yachts across several categories, including luxury yachts, motorboats, monohulls and catamarans.
 According to our searches, the cheapest available boat currently listed for charter in the Bahamas is priced at $4,500 per week, which gets you a 24-metre motorboat that sleeps six and has a crew of three.
 The booking process itself is intuitive and simple – all you do is fill in some key details about your trip, including number of guests, dates, preferred itinerary and special requests, then you ask for a quote and wait for the company to send back a short-list of vessels based on your requirements.